-This Supplemental EIS/EIR fulfills the following purposes: (1) describes the existing environmental resources in the Project Area; (2) evaluates the environmental effects of the alternatives (see Chapter 2, Alternatives) on these resources; and (3) identifies measures to avoid, minimize, or reduce any effects to a less-than-significant level.
-This Supplemental EIS/EIR has been prepared in accordance with NEPA and CEQA.
-USACE and the CVFPB anticipate that USACE can implement the portion of the authorized ARCF project described in this document as the Proposed Action without additional NEPA or CEQA analysis beyond this Supplemental EIS/EIR.
+This Supplemental EIR fulfills the following purposes: (1) describes the existing environmental resources in the Project Area; (2) evaluates the environmental effects of the alternatives (see Chapter 2, Alternatives) on these resources; and (3) identifies measures to avoid, minimize, or reduce any effects to a less-than-significant level.
+This Supplemental EIR has been prepared in accordance with CEQA.
+The CVFPB anticipates that USACE can implement the portion of the authorized ARCF project described in this document as the Proposed Action without additional CEQA analysis beyond this Supplemental EIR.